-- The first tax year in which the employee made a contribution to their Roth account in the plan. - If a rollover contribution was made to the employee's designated Roth account from a designated Roth account previously established for the employee under another plan, then the first tax year the employee made a designated Roth contribution to the previously established account.
+- The first tax year in which a contribution was made to their Roth account in the plan. - If a rollover contribution was made to the employee's designated Roth account from a designated Roth account previously established for the employee under another plan, then the first tax year the employee made a designated Roth contribution to the previously established account.